Fauli/giffer/README.md

 # Giffer

-Giffer is a small bash script that allows you to create simple gifs using ImageMagick and imagesnap.
+Giffer (pronounced jiffer, probably?) is a small bash script that allows you to create simple gifs using ImageMagick and imagesnap.

 ## Prerequisites